“What are you still doing pregnant?” The doctor asked, jokingly, as she walked into the room.

 The first thing I learned in my grieving process is that we live in a world that literally and metaphorically never stops moving; it can be detrimental if you don’t keep up.
 I was sitting in the hospital bed, listening to the monitor beep, knee deep in tragedy and I thought, “I gotta call my job!”
 A few more minutes went by and I remembered that I was also a student, right in the middle of finals.
 I can’t even believe my mind went there in that moment, but I suppose it had to.
 God forbid I lose my job and fail two classes!
 Bereavement only pays so much and I’d never recover academically if I received two F’s.
 See what I mean?
 When I say it out loud it sounds so…stupid.
 “My son just died.
 Let me call my job so I can get FMLA.
 Op!
 I need to let my professors know that my papers will be late because my whole life has turned upside down.”
 But that’s what we have to do!
 Mothers always handle business.
 In that moment, it’s the hardest thing ever but it’s vital for the big picture.
 Because one day you WILL get up again.

 It’s been three months.
 Instead of setting the world on fire, I’ve done all of the things.
-I’ve been a functioning mother to my oldest two, attended school field trips, showed up for loved ones at weddings and graduation parties, had friends visit on multiple occasions, did my first vendor show, I’ve partied, gotten a gym membership, and I’ve been up and down the highway.
-See, regular stuff.
+I’ve been a functioning mother to my oldest two, attended school field trips, showed up for loved ones at weddings and graduation parties, had friends visit on multiple occasions, did my first vendor show, I’ve partied, gotten a gym membership, ran a business and I’ve been up and down the highway.
 The truth?
 I didn’t want to do any of that.

 My desire is to get drunk everyday and eat key lime pie, heavy on the whipped cream.
 I don’t want to be bothered with anyone, or any noise.
 I want to break all of the chairs that accompany my dining room table (I’ve already broken one, it felt amazing).
 Then, I imagine myself punching all of the windows out.
 When I go to the store I think about knocking the aisles over, one big push in hopes of getting the domino effect and then I’d take off running.
 Putting mommy duty on pause for the rest of the year wouldn’t be so bad either.
 Sometimes, I close my eyes and visualize myself doing all of these things and it gives me a slight rush.